 In bulk mode the connector extracts the full table, no where clause is attached to the query.
+Bulk mode is set when no incremental mode is present in the KCQL statement.

 Warning: Watch out with the poll interval.
 After each interval the bulk query will be executed again.